Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Experimental results

 \section{Experimental results}

-In this section we train and evaluate our GNN-based DRL agent to efficiently allocate traffic demands in \rrm{the SDN-based OTN routing scenario described in Section~\ref{section:optimi}}. \rrm{Particularly, the experiments performed in this section are focused on evaluating} the generalization capabilities of our DQN+GNN \rrm{agent (Section~\ref{section:4})}.
+In this section we evaluate our GNN-based DRL agent to optimize the routing configuration in the OTN scenario described in Section~\ref{section:optimi}.
+Particularly, the experiments in this section are focused on evaluating the performance and generalization capabilities of the proposed DRL+GNN agent.
+Afterwards, in Section~\ref{sec:discussion}, we analyze the scalability properties of our solution and discuss other relevant aspects related to the deployment on production networks.

-\subsection{Evaluation setup}
+\subsection{Evaluation Setup}

-We implemented the DQN+GNN agent using Tensorflow.
-The DRL network topology environment was implemented using the OpenAI Gym framework~\cite{1606.01540}.
-The source code, together with all the training and evaluation results \rrm{presented} in this paper, are publicly available\footnote{ \url{https://github.com/knowledgedefinednetworking/DRL-GNN}}.
+We implemented the DRL+GNN solution described in Section~\ref{section:4} with Tensorflow~\cite{abadi2016tensorflow} and evaluated it on an OTN network simulator implemented using the OpenAI Gym framework~\cite{1606.01540}.
+The source code, together with all the training and evaluation results are publicly available~\cite{code}.

-We trained the DQN+GNN agent on a single topology.
-The topology used was the 14-node NSFNet topology~\cite{hei2004wavelength} and the agent was trained during 1,000 training episodes.
-For each iteration, we execute 100 and 50 training and testing episodes respectively.
-The model with highest testing score was picked to further evaluate on different topologies and compare with state-of-the-art solutions.

-We consider 3 types of traffic demands whose bandwidth requirements are expressed in terms of multiples of \rrm{ODU0} signals (i.e., 8, 32 and 64 \rrm{ODU0} bandwidth units respectively)~\cite{itu}.
-When the DRL agent allocates a demand, it receives an immediate reward being the bandwidth of the current traffic demand if it was properly allocated, otherwise the reward is 0.
-Traffic demands are generated on every step by uniformly selecting a source-destination node pair and a \rrm{traffic demand} bandwidth. \rrm{This represents a challenging optimization scenario for the DQN+GNN agent, since the generation of new demands is random.
-Thus, it cannot exploit useful information from the traffic distribution to devise a proper long-term strategy.}
+In the OTN simulator, we consider three traffic demand types (ODU2, ODU3, and ODU4), whose bandwidth requirements are expressed in terms of multiples of ODU0 signals (i.e., 8, 32, and 64 ODU0 bandwidth units respectively)~\cite{itu}.
+When the DRL agent correctly allocates a demand, it receives an immediate reward being the bandwidth of the current traffic demand if it was properly allocated, otherwise the reward is 0.
+We consider that a demand is successfully allocated if all the links in the path selected by the DRL agent have enough available capacity to carry such demand.
+Likewise, episodes end when a traffic demand was not correctly allocated.
+Traffic demands are generated by uniformly selecting a source-destination node pair and a traffic demand type (ODUk).
+This makes the problem even more difficult for the DRL agent, since the uniform traffic distribution hinders the exploitation of prediction systems to anticipate possible demands difficult to allocate.
+In other words, all traffic demands are equally probable to appear in the future, making it more difficult for the DRL agent to estimate the expected future rewards.